department-of-veterans-affairs/vagov-content/pages/careers-employment/careerscope-skills-assessment.md

 You can use CareerScope if you're a Veteran, service member, or dependent who qualifies for—or is already getting—VA education benefits.<br> [Get started with CareerScope](https://va.careerscope.net/gibill)

-The Report Interpretation guide helps you understand your CareerScope results. <br> [Use the guide](https://www.benefits.va.gov/gibill/docs/job_aids/CareerScope_Report_Interpretation.pdf)
+The Report Interpretation guide helps you understand your CareerScope results. <br> [Use the guide (PDF)](https://www.benefits.va.gov/gibill/docs/job_aids/CareerScope_Report_Interpretation.pdf)

 ## How can I get help if I don't qualify to use CareerScope?